Linda Rieskamp - Obituary

-Wellington - Linda Rieskamp, 74, of Wellington, FL passed away Monday, August 24th in her home after a long struggle with lung disease.
+Linda Rieskamp, 74, of Wellington, passed away on Monday, August 24, 2020 in her home after a long struggle with lung disease.

 Linda was employed with the IRS for over 30 years, during that time she attended Palm Beach Community College and studied accounting.
 She had worked her way up in the IRS and retired as a Customer Service Specialist.
 Towards the end of her career she joined a special task force with the IRS.